 Here are some excellent examples of these kinds of books:

-- Key Buildings of the Twentieth Century : Plans, Sections, and Elevations
+- Key Buildings of the Twentieth Century : Plans, Sections, and Elevations, 2004.

 - Key Monuments of the History of Architecture (good for ancient buildings)

-- Sir Banister Fletcher's a history of architecture (good for ancient buildings)
+- Sir Banister Fletcher's a History of Architecture E-book (Great for ancient buildings)

 There are links to several excellent image databases on the Images Databases page.
-Be sure to try CARLI Digital Collections and Saskia!
+These are good databases for finding building images:

 There are several databases that may have journal articles about architects and architecture.
 You can use your COD Library card to download articles from off-campus.